-What better way to practice some counting and other math skills in our Around the World preschool theme than by inviting the preschoolers to come to a world market?
+What better way to practice some counting and other preschool math skills in an Around the World preschool theme than by inviting the preschoolers to come to a world market?
 In our Around the World preschool theme, this was easily one of our most memorable days.

 This was that activity!